fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> What qualities does a programmer need to be a successful entrepreneur?

 > Why is it easy to get hired into frontend positions but backend positions are more difficult to secure?

 > What habits did you pick up as a programmer that most people would not understand?